 Choose a set of Lego blocks to build with.

-As you build each block, alternate between taking a deep inhale and exhale.
+As you build each block, alternate between taking a deep inhale and exhaling.
 Build a block, inhale.
 Build a block, exhale.
 Keep going until you've completed your build.

 Encourage your child to focus on their breathing as they build.
 This helps them stay present in the moment and mindful of their thoughts and feelings.